Italian vs French — A Complete Comparison for Learners

 In a bit more detail…

-Vocabulary in Italian and French overlaps but is again, quite different.
-A lot of verbs, nouns, and adjectives are reminiscent, like manger and mangiare (“to eat” in French and italian respectively), port and porta (“door”), and grand and grande (“large”).
+Vocabulary in Italian and French overlaps.
+But the vocabulary is, again, quite different.
+A lot of verbs, nouns, and adjectives are reminiscent, like manger and mangiare (“to eat” in French and Italian respectively), port and porta (“door”), and grand and grande (“large”).
 But there are many more common words that are quite different.

 Finally, the written alphabet in Italian and French is basically the same, but each language has its own pronunciation rules (and a few unique special characters).